recotoolsbenchmarks/BambooAnalysis/doc/install.rst

 Bamboo_ only depends on python3 (with pip/setuptools to install PyYAML and numpy if needed) and a recent version of ROOT (6.20/00 is the minimum supported version, for compatible with the `new PyROOT`_ in 6.22/00).

-On ingrid and lxplus (or any machine with cvmfs), an easy way to get such a recent version of ROOT is through a CMSSW release that depends on it (``10_4`` has a recent ROOT, but no python3 yet), or from the lcgsoft distribution, e.g.
+On ingrid and lxplus (or any machine with cvmfs), an easy way to get such a recent version of ROOT is through a CMSSW release that depends on it (a recent ROOT is possible, but no python3 yet), or from the `SPI LCG distribution`_, e.g.

 .. code-block:: sh